 Tips for baby proofing your house or living space

 While you know never to leave Baby unattended in the tub, you might not be prepared for other bathroom hazards such as scalding water, slippery surfaces, and faucet dangers.
-Cover your faucet head with a soft cover, set your water heater to 120 F or 49 C (this just means it’s the hottest the water can get – the bath water shouldn’t be nearly this hot, and should stay somewhere around 100 F or about 38 C – you can test the temperature with you elbow or inner wrist, just like when you’re checking to see if formula or reheated breast milk isn’t too hot), and lay down nonskid mats to prevent Baby from hurting himself.
-When Baby is young, it’s also important to remember to always keep a hand on him, so he doesn&;t slip.
+Cover your faucet head with a soft cover, set your water heater to 120 F or 49 C (this just means it’s the hottest the water can get – the bath water shouldn’t be nearly this hot, and should stay somewhere around 100 F or about 38 C – you can test the temperature with you elbow or inner wrist, just like when you’re checking to see if formula or reheated breast milk isn’t too hot), and lay down nonskid mats to prevent Baby from hurting herself.
+When Baby is young, it’s also important to remember to always keep a hand on her, so she doesn&;t slip.

 These everyday items can cause Baby serious trouble – or what’s inside of them can.
 Make sure to purchase baby locks and move all hazardous substances to higher or locked cabinets, especially those in kitchens and bathrooms.
-Most cleaning products, even some marketed as more natural, can be a danger to Baby before he learns that cleaning products are some of the things that really shouldn’t go in his mouth, but most cleaning products, especially anything with bleach in it, are especially good bets for things that shouldn’t be anywhere Baby could possibly reach them.
+Most cleaning products, even some marketed as more natural, can be a danger to Baby before she learns that cleaning products are some of the things that really shouldn’t go in her mouth, but most cleaning products, especially anything with bleach in it, are especially good bets for things that shouldn’t be anywhere Baby could possibly reach them.

-Before you know it, Baby will be able to pull himself up enough to grab at mobiles and even climb out of the crib.
-Move the crib to its lowest position and remove any objects he could use to climb when the time comes.
+Before you know it, Baby will be able to pull herself up enough to grab at mobiles and even climb out of the crib.
+Move the crib to its lowest position and remove any objects she could use to climb when the time comes.
 The crib should also not be placed underneath shelving or other types of storage, windows with curtains or blind cords, or anything on the wall that could fall into the crib.
 It’s important to make sure cribs meet all current safety standards, and older, hand-me-down cribs may not meet current standards about things like the distance between slats, or including a drop-side, so it’s important to look up older models of crib, to make sure they haven’t been recalled or recommended against.

 Consider securing drawers that Baby could reach with drawer-locking-devices, and make sure any open drawers are closed when you are finished using them.